Imanolasolo/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 - Why having only one MySQL server capable of accepting writes is an issue

 - Why having servers with all the same components (database, web server and application server) might be a problem

+>[3-scale_up](https://github.com/Imanolasolo/holberton-system_engineering-devops/blob/main/0x09-web_infrastructure_design/3-scale_up) --> File where web direction of design is allocated.

+>[3-scale_up.jpg](https://github.com/Imanolasolo/holberton-system_engineering-devops/blob/main/0x09-web_infrastructure_design/3-scale_up.jpg) --> This web infrastructure is a scaled up version of the infrastructure described [here](2-secured_and_monitored_web_infrastructure.md).
+In this version, all SPOFs have been removed and each of the major components (web server, application server, and database servers) have been moved to separate GNU/Linux servers.

+>[3-scale_up.md](https://github.com/Imanolasolo/holberton-system_engineering-devops/blob/main/0x09-web_infrastructure_design/3-scale_up.md) --> Extended explanation about three server web infrastructure that hosts the website www.foobar.com, it must be secured, serve encrypted traffic, and be monitored.

+You must add:

+- 1 server

+- 1 load-balancer (HAproxy) configured as cluster with the other one

+- Split components (web server, application server, database) with their own server

+You must be able to explain some specifics about this infrastructure:

+- For every additional element, why you are adding it

 ## Installing, compiling and using